 A smaller home is usually cheaper.
 If you own a home, you may be able to use the equity to buy a smaller one outright.
 Unless you move to an area with a higher cost of living, you will likely save money in taxes, which can be a substantial savings.

 If you rent, moving to a smaller house or apartment will likely result in lower rent costs.
 In either case, you will save money in utilities and maintenance costs.
 Fewer expenses means more money for things like health care, leisure, or traveling.
+With rising inflation, we all welcome being able to save on living costs!

 As you built your family and career, you often made choices because you needed to.
 Perhaps you moved to a particular area for a job and ended up living there for years.